Auto-ABSA: Cross-Domain Aspect Detection and Sentiment Analysis Using Auxiliary Sentences: Introduction

 \section{Introduction}

-With the rapid development of information technology, it provides users with a wealth of information and services.
-Various fields combined with information technology have used natural language processing technology to extract valuable information from massive unstructured text data.
-Sentiment analysis (SA) is a sub-task of Natural Language Processing (NLP).
-Each sentence usually contains sentiment, and people can use sentiment to analyze people's reviews of products and news.
-It can also be used for election polls.
+With the rapid advancement of information technology, users now have access to an abundance of information and services.
+Various fields have leveraged information technology to employ natural language processing (NLP) techniques for extracting valuable insights from massive unstructured text data.
+Sentiment analysis (SA), a subtask of NLP, focuses on identifying and extracting sentiments expressed in text.
+It can be used to analyze user reviews of products, assess public opinion on news, and even predict election outcomes.

-Predicting the polarity, where the sentence has only one polarity, is easy.
-But every sentence usually has more than one polarity.
-One sentence may have more than one target, and each target may have more than one polarity for different aspects.
-For example, a comment review like this: "I love using iPhone because of its quality, but it's too expensive."
-In this sentence, the polarity of price is negative and the polarity of quality is positive.
-Aspect-based sentiment analysis (ABSA) is a sub-task of SA; this task detects every polarity of every aspect of the target, and it isn't a simple text classification task.
-How to build a model that can detect the polarity of different aspects will be the most important part of ABSA.
+Predicting the sentiment polarity of a sentence with a single sentiment is relatively straightforward.
+However, sentences often convey multiple sentiments related to different aspects.
+For instance, a sentence may contain multiple targets, each with distinct sentiments for different aspects.
+Consider the example: "I love using the iPhone because of its quality, but it's too expensive."
+In this review, the sentiment regarding price is negative, while the sentiment regarding quality is positive.
+Aspect-based sentiment analysis (ABSA), a subtask of SA, aims to determine the sentiment polarity for each aspect of a given target.
+Unlike simple text classification, ABSA requires models to accurately detect the sentiment associated with different aspects, making it a more complex and challenging task.